pythonwithalex/Spring2015/week4/dictionaries.md

-#### DICTIONARIES
+#### Dictionaries

 A dictionary is a data structure that holds {key, value} pairs.
-In other languages this data structure is referred to as an associative array or a hash map.
+Other languages refer to this class of data structure as an *associative array* or a *hash map*.

 We say that a Python dictionary 'maps' keys to values.
 In other words, you look up a key in a dictionary like this: